BadCafeCode/masquerade-nodes-comfyui/README.md

 ![FilterImagesExample](https://user-images.githubusercontent.com/3157454/233810992-849858e5-64d4-46d4-9d7f-afa20dde622f.png)

 The lynchpin of these workflows is the [Mask by Text](#mask-by-text) node.
 This node makes use of ClipSeg to dynamically create masks from images via text prompts.

-All nodes in this pack have been tested with batch sizes greater than one.
-If you encounter any batch-related issues (or any other issues), please create an issue (or even better, a pull request) on Github.

 # Node Descriptions